How Belief Works

 The fact that belief is certainty in the sense of an absence of doubt might seem to lead to an alternative argument for credulism – the theory, that I presented in the previous article, that the mere entrance of a claim into our mind causes us to believe it.
 That is, given that any level of doubt about claim X must arise from our consideration of X, which obviously can only occur after X has entered our mind, we must have an absence of doubt about X upon X entering our mind, and thus believe X upon that entrance.
 But unfortunately this much simpler argument doesn't work.

 Although belief is certainty in the sense of an absence of doubt, it doesn't merely involve an absence of doubt.
-That is, an absence of doubt about claim X is in itself simply the absence of a particular mental state concerning X, whereas the mental state of believing X is the existence of X's content in our mind as an aspect of reality.
+That is, an absence of doubt about claim X is in itself simply the absence of a particular mental state concerning X, whereas the mental state of believing X is the existence of the content of X in our mind as an aspect of reality.
 Indeed, our feeling of certainty in X involves, by definition, an absence of doubt about X, but isn't in itself the mental state of believing X.

 So our absence of doubt about X upon X entering our mind doesn't explain our belief of X upon that entrance.